ucdavisdatalab/workshop_intro_to_remote_computing/chapters/03_running-scripts.md

 --------------------

 As your work spreads across sessions, windows, and panes, it becomes increasingly necessary to track what is running, and where.
+In the context of remote computing, tracking your work is not only essential but good etiquette.
+Resources can be limited, and you want to be sure you aren't negatively affecting users' work.

 ### Finding a process